KatrionaGoldmann/omicAnnotations/ReadMe.md

 <tr class="odd">
 <td style="text-align: left;">FGF1</td>
 <td style="text-align: left;">Fibroblast Growth Factors</td>
+<td style="text-align: left;"></td>
-<td style="text-align: left;">The transcriptomic profiling of SARS-CoV-2 compared to SARS, MERS, EBOV, and H1N1.; sICAM-1 as potential additional parameter in the discrimination of the Sjögren syndrome and non-autoimmune sicca syndrome: a pilot study.; Oligodendroglial fibroblast growth factor receptor 1 gene targeting protects mice from experimental autoimmune encephalomyelitis through ERK/AKT phosphorylation.; [Effects of Huatan Tongluo Recipe on IL-1β-induced Proliferation of Rheumatoid Arthritis Synovial Fibroblasts and the Production of TNF-α and aFGF].; Dysregulation of pathways involved in the processing of cancer and microenvironment information in MCA + TPA transformed C3H/10T1/2 cells.; Fibroblast growth factors, fibroblast growth factor receptors, diseases, and drugs.; VEGF, FGF1, FGF2 and EGF gene polymorphisms and psoriatic arthritis.; Cutaneous gene expression by DNA microarray in murine sclerodermatous graft-versus-host disease, a model for human scleroderma.; Transcription factor Ets-1 regulates fibroblast growth factor-1-mediated angiogenesis in vivo: role of Ets-1 in the regulation of the PI3K/AKT/MMP-1 pathway.; Angiocidal effect of Cyclosporin A: a new therapeutic approach for pathogenic angiogenesis.; Induction of RANKL expression and osteoclast maturation by the binding of fibroblast growth factor 2 to heparan sulfate proteoglycan on rheumatoid synovial fibroblasts.; Acidic fibroblast growth factor in synovial cells.; Characterization of tissue outgrowth developed in vitro in patients with rheumatoid arthritis: involvement of T cells in the development of tissue outgrowth.; Lack of FGF-1 overexpression during autoimmune nephritis in the kidneys of MRL lpr/lpr mice.; Fibroblast growth factor-1 (FGF-1) enhances IL-2 production and nuclear translocation of NF-kappaB in FGF receptor-bearing Jurkat T cells.; Cloning and characterization of a novel upstream untranslated exon of the mouse Fgf-1 gene.; Cloning and characterization of the mouse Fgf-1 gene.; A novel in vitro assay for human angiogenesis.; Expression and functional expansion of fibroblast growth factor receptor T cells in rheumatoid synovium and peripheral blood of patients with rheumatoid arthritis.; Environmental influences on fatty acid composition of membranes from autoimmune MRL lpr/lpr mice.; Costimulation of human CD4+ T cells by fibroblast growth factor-1 (acidic fibroblast growth factor).; Detection of T cells responsive to a vascular growth factor in rheumatoid arthritis.; Coexpression of phosphotyrosine-containing proteins, platelet-derived growth factor-B, and fibroblast growth factor-1 in situ in synovial tissues of patients with rheumatoid arthritis and Lewis rats with adjuvant or streptococcal cell wall arthritis.; Platelet-derived growth factors and heparin-binding (fibroblast) growth factors in the synovial tissue pathology of rheumatoid arthritis.; Fibroblast growth factors: from genes to clinical applications.; Production of platelet derived growth factor B chain (PDGF-B/c-sis) mRNA and immunoreactive PDGF B-like polypeptide by rheumatoid synovium: coexpression with heparin binding acidic fibroblast growth factor-1.; Detection of high levels of heparin binding growth factor-1 (acidic fibroblast growth factor) in inflammatory arthritic joints.</td>
+<td style="text-align: left;">FGF/FGFR Pathways in Multiple Sclerosis and in Its Disease Models.; The transcriptomic profiling of SARS-CoV-2 compared to SARS, MERS, EBOV, and H1N1.; sICAM-1 as potential additional parameter in the discrimination of the Sjögren syndrome and non-autoimmune sicca syndrome: a pilot study.; Oligodendroglial fibroblast growth factor receptor 1 gene targeting protects mice from experimental autoimmune encephalomyelitis through ERK/AKT phosphorylation.; [Effects of Huatan Tongluo Recipe on IL-1β-induced Proliferation of Rheumatoid Arthritis Synovial Fibroblasts and the Production of TNF-α and aFGF].; Dysregulation of pathways involved in the processing of cancer and microenvironment information in MCA + TPA transformed C3H/10T1/2 cells.; Fibroblast growth factors, fibroblast growth factor receptors, diseases, and drugs.; VEGF, FGF1, FGF2 and EGF gene polymorphisms and psoriatic arthritis.; Cutaneous gene expression by DNA microarray in murine sclerodermatous graft-versus-host disease, a model for human scleroderma.; Transcription factor Ets-1 regulates fibroblast growth factor-1-mediated angiogenesis in vivo: role of Ets-1 in the regulation of the PI3K/AKT/MMP-1 pathway.; Angiocidal effect of Cyclosporin A: a new therapeutic approach for pathogenic angiogenesis.; Induction of RANKL expression and osteoclast maturation by the binding of fibroblast growth factor 2 to heparan sulfate proteoglycan on rheumatoid synovial fibroblasts.; Acidic fibroblast growth factor in synovial cells.; Characterization of tissue outgrowth developed in vitro in patients with rheumatoid arthritis: involvement of T cells in the development of tissue outgrowth.; Lack of FGF-1 overexpression during autoimmune nephritis in the kidneys of MRL lpr/lpr mice.; Fibroblast growth factor-1 (FGF-1) enhances IL-2 production and nuclear translocation of NF-kappaB in FGF receptor-bearing Jurkat T cells.; Cloning and characterization of a novel upstream untranslated exon of the mouse Fgf-1 gene.; Cloning and characterization of the mouse Fgf-1 gene.; A novel in vitro assay for human angiogenesis.; Expression and functional expansion of fibroblast growth factor receptor T cells in rheumatoid synovium and peripheral blood of patients with rheumatoid arthritis.; Environmental influences on fatty acid composition of membranes from autoimmune MRL lpr/lpr mice.; Costimulation of human CD4+ T cells by fibroblast growth factor-1 (acidic fibroblast growth factor).; Detection of T cells responsive to a vascular growth factor in rheumatoid arthritis.; Coexpression of phosphotyrosine-containing proteins, platelet-derived growth factor-B, and fibroblast growth factor-1 in situ in synovial tissues of patients with rheumatoid arthritis and Lewis rats with adjuvant or streptococcal cell wall arthritis.; Platelet-derived growth factors and heparin-binding (fibroblast) growth factors in the synovial tissue pathology of rheumatoid arthritis.; Fibroblast growth factors: from genes to clinical applications.; Production of platelet derived growth factor B chain (PDGF-B/c-sis) mRNA and immunoreactive PDGF B-like polypeptide by rheumatoid synovium: coexpression with heparin binding acidic fibroblast growth factor-1.; Detection of high levels of heparin binding growth factor-1 (acidic fibroblast growth factor) in inflammatory arthritic joints.</td>
 </tr>
 </tbody>
 </table>